vinay-bhati/Automated-Text-Summarization/README.md

 ## Introduction 🚀
 In this project, we delve into the world of text summarization using fine-tuned Large Language Models (LLMs) such as T5, PEGASUS, and BART.
 Text summarization involves condensing a large body of text into a shorter version while retaining its core meaning and main ideas.

+## What is Text Summarization?
+Text summarization is the process of distilling the main points from a piece of text to create a concise summary.
+It can be categorized into extractive, where sentences are selected and rearranged, and abstractive, where the summary is generated in a novel way.

 ## Summarization Types
 There are two types of summarization techniques employed in this project:
 1. Extractive Summarization: Involves identifying and extracting key phrases, sentences, or segments directly from the original text to form a condensed version.
 It's akin to highlighting parts of the text that are deemed most informative or relevant.